Shepherd King · Chapter 5

 Davin was looking west.

 The wrongness was no longer subtle.
 His Veiled Sight showed him a haze on the western horizon—visible now without effort, the colour of old blood, spreading slowly.
-The Class II Breach in the valley of Elah was large enough to see from twenty miles away.
+The Class II Breach in the valley of Elah was broad enough to stain the horizon.
 Whatever was happening there had been happening for a long time, and it was getting worse.

 His System window pulsed: Breach Advisory: Class II.
 Active.
 Fear-harvest origin.
 Duration: 34 days.
-Distance: 22 miles.
 WARNING: Hollow Rank B practitioner confirmed.

-Thirty-four days.
-A Hollow Rank B practitioner had been harvesting fear from two armies for thirty-four days.
+Thirty-four days of harvested fear.
 Davin was D-rank.
 The gap between them was not a gap.
 It was an abyss.

 But the anointing field said: Trajectory: Convergent.
-And the trajectory pointed in two directions—north to the court, and west to the valley.
+The pull in it pointed in two directions—north to the court, and west to the valley.
 Both were destinations.
 The court was first.
 The valley would come.

 “No problem,” Davin said.
 He turned north.